apace100/origins-docs/docs/power_types/modify_air_speed.md

 [Power Type](../power_types.md)

-Modifies the entity's air speed.
+Modifies the air speed of the entity that has the power.

 Type ID: `origins:modify_air_speed`